-• Continue pursuing extracurricular activities or plan to join some if you have not already.
+- Continue pursuing extracurricular activities or plan to join some if you have not already.
 Try to pursue a leadership position within your current organizations.
-(Remember: Quality vs. Quantity)
+(Remember: Quality vs. Quantity) - Take the PSAT at HHHS.

 November

 - Attend Junior Night. - Sign up for and attend individual junior conferences (parents and students). - Visit colleges (virtually if necessary) to begin determining if you will apply to them or not. - Keep your grades up! - Register for the SAT/ACT, if available and you feel prepared.